chids/swedish-election/README.md

-Parse crappy XML about Swedish elecion and Tweet it.
+Parse crappy XML about Swedish election and Tweet it.